Lately, on Pinterest, I’ve seen several posts about making your own chocolate chips.

 When making this Homemade Chocolate Chips Recipe, I pieced together two different recipes.
 Each had elements that appealed to me.
 For cocoa powder, I used half Hershey’s Special Dark and Guittard’s Cocoa Rouge.
 I like the blend of the two powders — it’s the perfect balance of dark chocolate.

 I found some organic chocolate extract at Wegman’s that worked perfectly for this Homemade Chocolate Chips Recipe.

 To prep, you can get a trivet with holes in it and use it as a mold.
 Or, you can line a pan with parchment paper and then cut chocolate chunks later.
 I tried both methods, and each has its own merit; the trivet makes thinner chips, while you can size your own with the parchment-lined ones.

 1/4 c. unsweetened cocoa powder, or carob powder

 1 1/2 T. pure maple syrup

 1 tsp. chocolate extract, optional

-- Fill a small pot with an inch of water and heat it over medium heat (or create a double boiler).
+- To make this Homemade Vegan Chocolate Chips Recipe, fill a small pot with an inch of water and heat it over medium heat (or create a double boiler).
 Add the cocoa butter and syrup into a very clean mason jar.
 Place the jar into the water and melt the butter.